Priya-Quad/gpu-recipes/inference/a4/single-host-serving/sglang/Wan2.2/README.md

 # Single Host Model Serving with SGLang on A4 GKE Node Pool

-This document outlines the steps to serve and benchmark various Large Language Models (LLMs) using the [SGLang](https://github.com/sgl-project/sglang/tree/main) framework on a single [A4 GKE Node pool](https://cloud.google.com/kubernetes-engine).
+This document outlines the steps to serve and benchmark various Models using the [SGLang](https://github.com/sgl-project/sglang/tree/main) framework on a single [A4 GKE Node pool](https://cloud.google.com/kubernetes-engine).

 This guide walks you through setting up the necessary cloud infrastructure, configuring your environment, and deploying a high-performance LLM for inference.